Second round NCAA Tournament TV times

-Television assignments and start times have been announce for Saturday’s second round of the NCAA Tournament.
+Television assignments and start times have been announce for the second round of the NCAA Tournament.
 Eight games are on the docket on Saturday, featuring all of Thursday’s winners, including upset victors Murray State, Minnesota and Florida, all seeded 10 or higher.
+Sunday gives us more upset winners, including UC Irvine and Oregon.

 Murray State, seeded 12th out west, vanquished Marquette thanks to a sublime performance from Ja Morant, who registered a triple double.
 Morant dominated the game despite shooting only nine field goals, scoring 17 points with 16 assists and 11 rebounds.
 The Racers on Saturday will battle No. 4 Florida State (TNT, 6:10 p.m.
 ET).